South Australian Aboriginal Health Research Accord

 Signing of the South Australian Aboriginal Health Research Accord

 On Tuesday 2 September the South Australian Aboriginal Health Research Accord was signed by the following parties as a commitment to conduct Aboriginal health research in South Australia in alignment with the nine principles.

 Council of Aboriginal Elders of South Australia

 Aboriginal Health Council of South Australia

-Download the Accord Companion Document
+Download the ACCORD Companion Document - September 2021

 For further information, please contact Kim Morey.